cmiles74/bishop/README.md

   (str "Hello " name "!"))
 ```

 We can then define a resource that says "Hello" in HTML or JSON.
+In
+this example we use [Hiccup](https://github.com/weavejester/hiccup) to
+generate our HTML and [CLJ-JSON](https://github.com/mmcgrana/clj-json)
+to generate our JSON output.

 ```
 (def hello-resource